Sargamp16/sdet-journey-2026/day-02/README.md

 `fetchUser()` returns a Promise.

-`await` waits for that Promise to settle and gives us its resulting value.
+`await` waits for that Promise to settle and gives the resulting value.

-Because `getUser()` is an `async` function, calling:
+Because `getUser()` is an async function:

 ```typescript
 const result = getUser();
 ```

-gives us a Promise.
+`result` is a Promise.

-To obtain the eventual result inside another asynchronous function, we can use:
+To obtain the eventual value inside another async function:

 ```typescript
 const result = await getUser();